franciscop/umbrella/jquery.md

 // jQuery
 $(.myclass).empty();

-// umbrella: apply "you don't nned jQuery" tips to all umbrella nodes
+// umbrella: apply "You Might Not Need jQuery" tips to all umbrella nodes
 $(.myclass).each(el) {
     el.innerHTML = '';
 }